Great Reset: Fourth Industrial Revolution

-While the "interest in Fourth Industrial Revolution technologies" had "spiked" during the COVID-19 pandemic, fewer than 9% of companies were using machine learning, robotics, touch screens and other advanced technologies.
 A 21 October 2020 WEF virtual panel discussed how organizations could harness fourth revolution technologies.
-On 28 January 2021, Davos Agenda virtual panel discussed how artificial intelligence (AI) will "fundamentally change the world".
-63% of CEOs believe that "AI will have a larger impact than the Internet."
+On 28 January 2021, the Davos Agenda virtual panel discussed how artificial intelligence (AI) will "fundamentally change the world," highlighting that 63% of CEOs believe that "AI will have a larger impact than the Internet."

-During 2020, the Great Reset Dialogues resulted in multi-year projects, such as the digital transformation programme where cross-industry stakeholders investigate how the 2020 "dislocative shock" had increased and "accelerated digital transformations".
-Their report said that, while "digital ecosystems will represent more than $60 trillion in revenue by 2025", "only 9% of executives [in July 2020] say their leaders have the right digital skills".
+The Great Reset Dialogues resulted in the launch of multi-year projects, including the digital transformation programme, where cross-industry stakeholders investigated how the 2020 "dislocative shock" had increased and "accelerated digital transformations".
+A July 2020 report from the project highlighted gaps between the uptake in new technologies and existing digital skills, stating that, while "digital ecosystems will represent more than $60 trillion in revenue by 2025... only 9% of executives [in July 2020] say their leaders have the right digital skills".

-"The Great Reset" was scheduled to be the theme of 2021 World Economic Forum summit in Davos, but this was postponed repeatedly to 2022.
-The 2022 Davos summit theme was "History at a Turning Point", and it was dominated by the Russian invasion of Ukraine.

 Endorsements

-Political leaders such as Canadian Prime Minister Justin Trudeau, U.S. President Joe Biden and former New Zealand Prime Minister Jacinda Ardern have endorsed the idea of "building back better", as has former UK Prime Minister Boris Johnson.
+Political leaders such as Canadian Prime Minister Justin Trudeau, U.S. President Joe Biden, New Zealand Prime Minister Jacinda Ardern, and UK Prime Minister Boris Johnson endorsed the idea of "building back better" from the pandemic.

 Canada

-In an 11 June 2020 meeting with the then Prince of Wales, now King Charles III, and Permanent Representatives to the United Nations from the Commonwealth of Nations, Prime Minister Justin Trudeau spoke regarding the Great Reset initiative.
-Trudeau said that the Commonwealth, of which Canada is a member country, provides a space for "dialogue and collective action on global issues related to sustainable development" which includes how to "build back stronger, more resilient, and greener economies" in a post-COVID-19 world.
-This is in line with similar statements made on 28 May 2020, when Trudeau and Andrew Holness, Jamaica's Prime Minister, convened an online meeting of "world leaders and international organizations" to consult on a "global response to the significant economic and human impacts of COVID-19, and advance concrete solutions to the development emergency".
+In an 11 June 2020 meeting with the Prince of Wales and permanent representatives to the United Nations from the Commonwealth of Nations, Canadian Prime Minister Justin Trudeau spoke regarding the Great Reset.
+Trudeau said that the Commonwealth provided a space for "dialogue and collective action on global issues related to sustainable development" which included how to "build back stronger, more resilient, and greener economies" in a post-COVID-19 world.
+This followed similar statements made on 28 May, when Trudeau and Jamaica's Prime Minister Andrew Holness convened an online meeting of "world leaders and international organizations" to consult on a "global response to the significant economic and human impacts of COVID-19, and advance concrete solutions to the development emergency".
+In a 29 September 2020 six-minute virtual address to the UN General Assembly, Trudeau described how "building back better" included supporting the most vulnerable, for example by ensuring "equitable access" to the COVID-19 vaccine in developing countries, while also working towards reaching the UN's Sustainable Development Goals for 2030.

-In his August presentation entitled "The Great Reset", at the Victoria Forum 2020, the Governor of the Bank of Canada described how COVID-19 is resulting in a "structural shock with broad impact worldwide".
-He said that governments, investors in the corporate and financial sector—including central banks, and individuals households, need to evaluate risks and prepare for transitions.
-He recommended the use of scenario analysis, as a way of describing possible and plausible outcomes as we are faced with a "high degree of uncertainty" in terms of climate change, policy, "technological development", and "evolving consumer and investor preferences".
+In his August presentation at the 2020 Victoria Forum entitled "The Great Reset", the Governor of the Bank of Canada described how COVID-19 was resulting in a "structural shock with broad impact worldwide".
+The governor said that governments, investors in the corporate and financial sector, including central banks, and individual households needed to evaluate risks and prepare for transitions.
+He recommended the use of scenario analysis as a way of describing possible and plausible outcomes in the face of a "high degree of uncertainty" in regard to climate change, policy, "technological development", and "evolving consumer and investor preferences".